About Classes

 Observing

-**Due to COVID-19, parents/guests are not allowed in the studio at this time, but ARE allowed to remain in the lobby with masks, of course.
+**Parents/guests are not allowed in the studio, but ARE allowed to remain in the lobby.
 Thank you for your understanding.**

 Picking Up & Dropping Off